 While some activities seem like they should qualify as “farming activities” or “food processing” at first glance, the State Board of Equalization gives examples of operations that are ineligible for the partial sales tax exemption on diesel fuel.
 They include, but are not limited to, the following:

 - Transporting processed food products to the marketplace

 - Buying and reselling plants or animals grown or raised by another party

 - Harvesting evergreen trees that are more than 6 years old

 - Cultivating, raising, or harvesting agricultural or horticultural products for personal use

-Getting the Exemption Applied to Your Fuel Purchases
+Getting the Exemption Applied to Your Fuel Card Purchases

-Once you determine that your business qualifies, getting the partial sales tax exemption on diesel fuel purchases is relatively simple.
-Start by contacting a fuel card provider that can apply the diesel tax exemption so that your company is invoiced at the reduced sales tax rate.
-Make sure you complete the proper exemption certificate required by the State Board of Equalization and submit it to your fuel vendor.
+Once you determine whether your business qualifies, getting the exemption on diesel fuel purchases is relatively simple.
+Start by contacting a fuel card company that can apply the diesel tax exemption so that your company is invoiced at the reduced sales tax rate.
+Make sure you complete the proper exemption certificate required by the State Board of Equalization and submit it to your vendor.
 The exemption should then be applied to your fuel purchases without requiring your company to file for a refund.

 Topic: Fleet Fuel Cards